neoforged/.github/primers/1.21.2/index.md

 - `net.minecraft.world.item`
     - `AnimalArmorItem` no longer extends `ArmorItem`
         - The constructor no longer takes in a boolean indicating the overlay texture, as that is now part of the `EquipmentModel`
-        - The constructor can take in an optional `SoundEvent` of the equip sound
+        - The constructor can take in an optional `Holder<SoundEvent>` of the equip sound
         - The constructor can take in a `boolean` representing whether the armor should be damaged if the entity is hurt
         - `$BodyType` no takes in the allowed entities to wear the armor rather than the path factory to the texture
     - `ArmorItem` is no longer equipable